OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 - [The Only Safe Way to Store Crypto](https://officercia.mirror.xyz/p1ieZdxQWH4yHCNOXNPHyT8So1cY0X_wMGKwdmavi7s)
 - [An ultimate list of rules any on-chain survivor should follow to stay safe!](https://officercia.mirror.xyz/_nD1Rtxe1PplK-NQzIq9sl-KNtajQG0aKqYsV36RTjA)

 Let’s say we deal with a [Duress](https://play.google.com/store/apps/details?id=me.lucky.duress) tool.
 As such, it can be used wrong (e.g. weak password), or used to do bad things (e.g., exfiltrate intellectual property).
 On the opposite, we can just use [Steganography](https://officercia.mirror.xyz/8ecJG-s_5E6J1t-h8gUNGqV3hbX8If-E5NnrFrOJHUA) and a small paper, without even touching the computer.
-Both attitudes has the right to exist in my honest opinion!
+Both attitudes has the right to exist, in my honest opinion!
 All of the above refers to the criticism of tools as such and their role in OpSec.

 - [Check out this tool!](https://mprimi.github.io/portable-secret)